In preparation for your event in an Arts Division venue…

 Special seating needs

-- Each venue has a limited number of spaces for wheelchairs.
+- Each Arts venue has a finite number of spaces for wheelchairs.

 - Wheelchair spaces are located in different sections depending on the venue.

 - Patrons with limited mobility, but not using a wheelchair, will be directed to seats that are accessible using a walker, crutches, or other devices.
-(These accessible seats are typically in the very back or the very front.)
+(These accessible seats are typically in the very back or the very front of the seating area.)